VolkerH/Tutorial-on-bftools-and-bfconvert/README.md

 The tools are _portable_, i.e. you can run them from the directory you unzip them to and they don't need an installer.

+## Command line basics

+If you have never worked with the command line, have a look at [command line basics](./terminal_basics.md) first.

 ## Conversion string